 Organization: International Organization for Migration (IOM) Regional Office for the Middle East and North Africa (MENA)

 Position: Department of Operations and Emergencies (DOE) Intern

 Alissa created Migration Crisis Operational Framework (MCOF) documents in collaboration with Country Offices in the MENA region.
 In doing so, she aggregated existing resources and materials available to Country Offices, and developed new materials, as required.
 Alissa interviewed Country, Regional, and Headquarters colleagues on their interaction with the MCOF.
 She additionally submitted a final report on my findings, including strategies and recommendations for enhanced MCOF implementation.
 Her work culminated in MCOF strategy documents with IOM Libya, IOM Sudan, and IOM Yemen.

 Position: Program Officer

-For Nick’s summer internship, he interned in Liberia as a Program Officer for a U.S. Department of State funded project called Mitigating Local Disputes in Liberia (MLDL); implemented by The Kaizen Company.
-There, he support the project by designing and implementing mediation trainings and an organizational self-assessment to strengthen over 30 community and governmental security councils (structures) in their ability to identify and peacefully resolve security concerns.
+For Nick’s summer internship, he interned in Liberia as a Program Officer for a U.S. Department of State-funded project called Mitigating Local Disputes in Liberia (MLDL); implemented by The Kaizen Company.
+There, he supports the project by designing and implementing mediation training and an organizational self-assessment to strengthen over 30 community and governmental security councils (structures) in their ability to identify and peacefully resolve security concerns.
 Nick also worked closely with the home office in Washington to research monitoring and evaluation indicators, help manage and analyze a large database of security concerns, and use the data uncovered by the assessments to write a progress report on each structure.
-Though his internship was based in Ganta, his tasks gave him the opportunity to travel throughout the country to visit the various structures and conduct the mediation trainings.
+Though his internship was based in Ganta, his tasks gave him the opportunity to travel throughout the country to visit the various structures and conduct mediation training.
 This experience was invaluable as it afforded Nick the opportunity to learn about the challenges of doing peacebuilding work in the field as well as how it relates to West African culture.